 Urban forests are crucial green infrastructure tools for reducing storm-water runoff.
 The expanded urban canopies in the four communities will collectively take up a projected 20,650 gallons of water a year.
 The new urban trees will also help reduce pollutant and sediment loading into Lake Michigan and Lake Superior by mitigating erosion and increasing nutrient infiltration.

-- Reduce heating and cooling energy demands
+- Reduce energy demands

 - Reduce traffic speeds

 For more information about the benefits of urban forests, see the Vibrant Cities Lab website.

 We are excited about this new land-use initiative and are expecting to lead similar projects across GTLC’s and other Wisconsin community’s in the future.